ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.1.4 =
+* Fix so that Robothumb message only appears once if you use sub-categories

 = 6.1.3 =
 * Fix to exclude links from custom post types that can be imported back into Link Library in Import/Export section